What do we want to achieve?

 How do I classify as a new rider?

 When you register for the Bike Challenge, you will tell us how often you have ridden in the last 12 months.
-Those who haven't ridden at all in the last 12 months are classified as 'new riders'.
+Those who haven't ridden more than a few times in the last 12 months are classified as 'new riders'.

 I don’t know how to ride a bike